theconsoler/OBJECT-TRACKING-IN-SURVEILLANCE-VIDEOS/README.md

 Real-time object tracking on video frames.
 Annotated objects with labels and confidence scores.
 Visualizations of RGB channels and pixel distributions.

+FOR GETTING MORE DEFINITIVE IDEA ABOUT HOW TO EXECUTE ALL THE PROCESS GO TO MY PROJECT FILE DIRECTORY !!